- Open Access

 Jobs located in hospitals (the omitted industry) paid significantly higher median wages when compared to the other three sectors.
 Long-term care workers in healthcare support, nursing, and direct patient care had 19%, 17%, and 38% lower wages, respectively, than their hospital-based colleagues.
 Healthcare practitioners and physicians faced their most significant wage penalty in the "other" sector, earning 11% and 14% less than their peers in hospitals.

-Those working 30–34 h a week in healthcare support, nurse, and healthcare practitioner jobs had significantly lower wages than workers in the omitted 35–40 h category.
-Laboring 41–50 h a week lowered wages in the healthcare support, nurse, and healthcare practitioner jobs.
+Those working 30–34 hours a week in healthcare support, nurse, and healthcare practitioner jobs had significantly lower wages than workers in the omitted 35–40 hours category.
+Laboring 41–50 hours a week lowered wages in the healthcare support, nurse, and healthcare practitioner jobs.
 And wage penalties were evident for working 51 or more hours across occupations.

 Gender wage gaps by year and occupation